bcjmlegacy/ESP8266-MQTT-Thermal-Printer/README.md

 For printing, we are using Adafruit Thermal Library.
 At this point, I tried to improve on original code, by adding 2 options in static configuration file.
 - Text size (options are S, M and L with S being default)
 - Line spacing (minimum value is 24, default 32 and maximum 64)
-Values can be changed via topics configured in the config.h
+Values can be changed via topics configured in `config.h`

 ## Bitmap printing
 Maximum size for bitmap printing is 384 pixels width